kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

-       Whether a cluster is converted to dual-stack or converted back to single-stack, services will remain the same because the dual-stack conversation does not change user data.
+       Whether a cluster is converted to dual-stack or converted back to single-stack, services will remain the same because the dual-stack conversion does not change user data.

        Services/Endpoint selection is not in path of pod creation.
 It runs in kube-controller-manager, so any malfunction will not affect pods.